shang-vikas/insta_profile_scraper/README.md

         -   `comment`: The text content of the comment.
         -   `likes`: The raw text for the comment's likes (e.g., "18 likes").
         -   `commentImgs`: A list of URLs for any GIFs or images included in the comment.

+## Legal Notice

+This project is for educational purposes only.
+Please:
+- Respect Instagram's Terms of Service
+- Only scrape publicly available data
+- Respect rate limits and add delays between requests
+- Do not store or distribute copyrighted content without permission